This solution assumes the usage of Tomcat

-While replicating from server A to server B, individual replication requests such as PUT requests may hang and remain unhandled for a while if server B is under a high load.
-When this scenario occurs, the logs on server A (the replicating server) may show “Refusing the queue replication event for…. queue is full”.
+When replicating from server A to server B, sometimes when server B is under a high load, individual replication requests such as PUT requests may hang and remain unhandled for a while.
+When this scenario occurs, the logs on server A (the replicating server) may show "Refusing the queue replication event for…. queue is full".

 This error refers to the replication queue, which is dynamically built during the replication.
 The recommended way to minimize the occurrence of this error is by increasing the "maxThreads" parameter on the Tomcat HTTP connector, located at $TOMCAT_HOME/conf/server.xml:

 When the parameter is not specified, it defaults to 200.